wcjohnson/MQ2Lua/README.md

 - Launch MQ2, then EQ.
 - Have fun!

-*NOTE WELL:* The MQ2Lua.dll is a very minimalistic binding between MQ2 and Lua.
+**NOTE:** The MQ2Lua.dll is a deliberately minimalistic binding between MQ2 and Lua.
 The guiding philosophy behind its design is that whatever can be done in Lua, should be done in Lua.
 In fact, if you don't have a corresponding set of Lua scripts installed alongside it, MQ2Lua.dll will do nothing at all!